amaranth-lang/amaranth/docs/lang.rst

 ``a.bool()`` conversion to boolean; is non-zero?           [#opR2]_
 ============ ============================================= ======

-.. [#opR1] Conceptually the same as applying the Python :py:func:`all` or :py:func:`any` function to the value viewed as a collection of bits.
+.. [#opR1] Conceptually the same as applying the Python :func:`all` or :func:`any` function to the value viewed as a collection of bits.
-.. [#opR2] Conceptually the same as applying the Python :py:func:`bool` function to the value viewed as an integer.
+.. [#opR2] Conceptually the same as applying the Python :func:`bool` function to the value viewed as an integer.

 .. _lang-logicops: